NoListen/apollocaffe/README.md

 `src/caffe/layers/curious_layer.cpp` and `src/caffe/layers/curious_layer.cu` are implemented according to this [Quantized Convolutional Neural Networks for Mobile Devices](https://arxiv.org/pdf/1512.06473v2.pdf).

-The quantization needs to be implemented in python program.
+The quantization needs to be operated in python program.

 Reducing the errors of the whole model after quantization is not included.

 # Group Brain Damage

 `curious_layer` in branch `gbd` pruned the parameters according to the [Fast ConvNets Using Group-wise Brain Damage](https://arxiv.org/pdf/1506.02515.pdf).

-The pruning needed to be operated in python program.
+The pruning needs to be operated in python program.

 It supports gradients backward.

+The time complexity of `im2col` and `col2im` processes are not reduced compared to Convolution layer on GPU.
+This is due to the irregualr pruning.

 # Caffe